 success resources.
 Below are links to helpful resources.

-On-campus childcare option open to ETSU students.
+- Childcare - On-campus childcare option open to ETSU students.
 Learn more here.

-Offers services and resources to ETSU students.
+- Counseling Center - Offers services and resources to ETSU students.
 Visit their website here.

-Offers qualifying students who register with our office a variety of accommodations and assistance.
+- Disability Services - Offers qualifying students who register with our office a variety of accommodations and assistance.
 Learn more here.

-Schedule an appointment with your counselor and learn about Financial Aid options here.
+- Financial Aid - Schedule an appointment with your counselor and learn about Financial Aid options here.

-The Center for Academic Achievement offers free individual tutoring in writing, math, science, many general education core courses, and select upper level courses.
+- Tutoring - The Center for Academic Achievement offers free individual tutoring in writing, math, science, many general education core courses, and select upper level courses.
 Visit their page here.

-Offers services to veterans attending ETSU.
+- Veterans Affairs - Offers services to veterans attending ETSU.
 Learn more here.

 - Accommodates students who want to study subjects or themes that cross disciplinary lines.
-Students may also create their own path and design a degree to best prepare for their educational and career aspirations.

 - Meets individual and professional needs and interests not served by traditional majors.
-Due to their flexible nature, our programs appeal to students who have the ability to work more independently than is required in traditional degree programs.

 - Provides students with the opportunity to look across disciplines and recognize innovative connections applicable in many fields.